Fujiwara no Michinaga: Rule as Mido Kampaku

-It is clear that Michinaga controlled or influenced all important imperial figures of his time.
-It was for this reason that Michinaga never formally took the title of Kampaku - he already possessed the power that the title carried.
-The supremacy of Michinaga during his lifetime is demonstrated by the fact that in 1011 he was granted the exceptional privilege of travelling to and from the court by ox-drawn cart.
+Michinaga made alliances with the Minamoto (or more specifically, the Seiwa Genji); his wives were both Minamoto.
+Minamoto no Yorimitsu and Minamoto no Yorinobu were his two principal commanders.
+Michinaga never formally took the title of Kampaku.
+In 1011, he was granted the privilege of travelling to and from the court by ox-drawn cart.
 In the same year, Ichijo's second son, Atsunari, was proclaimed Crown Prince.
-Sanjō's eldest son, Atsuakira, had been the previous heir, but Michinaga leveraged his powerful position to make the Crown Prince resign.
-In order to prevent Atsuakira from being an enemy to him, Michinaga married his fifth daughter, Kanshi, to him.

 During Sanjō's reign as Emperor, he and Michinaga often came into conflict.
-Resultantly, Michinaga attempted to pressure Sanjō into retirement.
-In 1016 he was finally successful.
-The youth of Go-Ichijō meant that Michinaga ruled as Sesshō, the Regency assumed when the emperor is yet to come of age.
-He briefly became Chancellor in the final month of 1017, before resigning in the second month of the following year.
+Consequently, Michinaga attempted to pressure Sanjō into retirement.
+In 1016, he was successful.
+The youth of Go-Ichijō meant that Michinaga ruled as Sesshō, the Regency assumed.
+He briefly became Chancellor in the final month of 1017 before resigning in the second month of the following year.
 A month after his resignation, he also resigned from the position of Sesshō in favour of Yorimichi, his eldest son.
-In 1019 he took the tonsure, becoming a monk at the Hōjō-ji, which he had built.
+In 1019, he took the tonsure, becoming a monk at the Hōjō-ji, which he had built.
 He took the Dharma name Gyōkan (行観), which was later changed to Gyōkaku (行覚).

 Death and legacy

-On January 3, 1028, Michinaga died at the age of sixty-two.
+On 3 January 1028, Michinaga died at the age of sixty-two.
 He is said to have called out to Amida on his deathbed, asking for entry to Paradise.
-He left a diary, the Midō Kanpakuki; it is an important source of information about the Heian court at the height of Fujiwara power, though somewhat overshadowed by Murasaki's Tale of Genji and Sei's Pillow Book.
-In the Tale of Genji, the eponymous Genji is believed to be in part based on Michinaga, as well as Korechika.
+He left a diary, the Midō Kanpakuki, which is about the Heian court at the height of Fujiwara power.
+In the Tale of Genji, the eponymous Genji is believed to be in part based on Michinaga as well as Korechika.